 Launch price: $649 / £549 / €616 | Body: Alder | Neck: Maple | Scale: 25.5" (648 mm) | Fingerboard: Maple | Frets: 22 | Pickups: Player Series Alnico 5 Tele Single-Coil, Player Series Alnico 5 Tele Single-Coil | Controls: Master Volume, Master Tone | Hardware: Nickel/Chrome | Left-handed: Yes | Finish: 3-Color Sunburst, Black, Butterscotch Blonde, Polar White, Sonic Red, Tidepool

 The Player Tele instantly wins points for its satin maple-finished neck, which handles like a dream.
-In addition, that bridge single coil is one of the most well-rounded Tele bridge pickups we’ve heard at this price point - neither brash nor overloaded in the low-end, it’s perfectly balanced, ideal for Keef-style open G chordal riffage and big, open chords with a touch of drive.
+In addition, it packs some of the best Telecaster pickups we’ve heard at this price point - neither brash nor overloaded in the low-end, they're perfectly balanced, ideal for Keef-style open G chordal riffage and big, open chords with a touch of drive.
 Of course, the trade-off of using hotter Alnico V magnets means the sounds won’t satisfy the ears of fickle vintage enthusiasts, but that’s not who this guitar is for: anyone after an easy-to-play Tele that delivers a clutch of classic tones and handles gain like a champ won’t be disappointed.

 Read the full review: Fender Player Telecaster